-Sativa vs. Indica vs. Hybrid: What’s the Difference Between Cannabis Types?
+Indica vs. Sativa: What’s the Difference Between Cannabis Types?

 or purchasing cannabis

-at a shop, you may notice strains are commonly broken up into three distinct groups: indica, sativa, and hybrid.
-Most consumers have used these three cannabis types as a touchstone for predicting effects:
+at a shop, you may notice strains are commonly broken up into two distinct groups: indica and sativa.
+Most consumers have used these two cannabis types as a touchstone for predicting effects: